promptdriven/pdd/README.md

 The `PATH_TO_CSV_FILE` should be the desired location and filename for the CSV output.

+### Cost Calculation and Presentation

+PDD calculates costs based on the AI model usage for each operation.
+Costs are presented in USD (United States Dollars) and are calculated using the following factors:

+1. Model strength: Higher strength settings generally result in higher costs.
+2. Input size: Larger inputs (e.g., longer prompts or code files) typically incur higher costs.
+3. Operation complexity: Some operations (like `fix` with multiple iterations) may be more costly than simpler operations.

+The exact cost per operation is determined by the AI service provider's current pricing model.
+PDD uses an internal pricing table that is regularly updated to reflect the most current rates.

 ### CSV Output

 The generated CSV file includes the following columns:
 - timestamp: The date and time of the command execution
 - model: The AI model used for the operation
 - command: The PDD command that was executed
-- cost: The estimated cost of the operation in USD
+- cost: The estimated cost of the operation in USD (e.g., 0.05 for 5 cents)
 - input_files: A list of input files involved in the operation
 - output_files: A list of output files generated or modified by the operation